Nice to meet you.

 Preventing email spamming isn't rocket science.
 With every email you send, you clearly specify what's in it.
 Make sure it's relevant, informative, and useful.
 Keep it legitimate and non-promotional.
 You're having a conversation, not making a transaction, so make emails more personal, not promotional.

-You're up against everyone else for a spot in your customers' inboxes, and a well-crafted email can go a long way in building lasting relationships.
+You're competing with everyone else for a spot in your customers' inboxes, and a well-crafted email can help build lasting relationships.

 Now that you know how to avoid being labeled as spam, learn how to write a professional email that actually gets a response.